- Induction Cooktop Lending - borrow a free home induction cooktop!

 Q: I love my induction cooktop!
 Do you have any information on how to buy one?

-A: BayREN offers a $300 rebate if you choose to purchase a new cooktop.
+A: BayREN offers up to a $750 rebate if you choose to purchase a new cooktop.
 There are a few types of induction cooktops you can install.
 The ones we loan out plug into a typical kitchen outlet.
 If you want a larger unit, you may have to change your electrical outlet.
 Please do additional research before making a final decision.

 If you have further questions, please email firstname.lastname@example.org, or visit the resources below.